LeonOrou/CommunityEdgeSuppression/readme.md

 # Recommendation System with Community Bias Analysis

 A comprehensive recommendation system framework that implements multiple collaborative filtering algorithms with built-in community bias analysis and edge suppression capabilities.
-This is the code of the Bachelor Thesis of Leon Orou: [paper link coming soon]
+This is the code of the Bachelor Thesis of Leon Orou: [pdf link coming soon]

 ## Usage